liberland/laws/drafting/drafts/border_law.md

 1. In all actions concerning children, the best interests of the child shall be a primary consideration.
 Unaccompanied and separated children shall be provided with appropriate assistance and protection.

 2. Special measures shall be taken to ensure the protection and assistance of other vulnerable groups, such as elderly persons, persons with disabilities, victims of trafficking, and victims of torture and other forms of violence.

+### Article 20: Provision for Minimum Border Control
+1) If specific situations prevent comprehensive border control and might result in unacceptable delays or other significant disruptions in border crossing point traffic, despite fully employing personnel and organizational resources, the border service may temporarily order a partial suspension of border controls.
+2) During the enactment of the Minimum Border Control the border service must implement minimum border control measures.
+These include identity verification and the reliable validity check of individuals crossing the state border.
+3) The Minister of Interior or a designated agent in charge of organizing and managing border controls must establish priority objectives for border controls, adapted to specific security conditions to maximize border control effectiveness.
+When setting these priority objectives, entry border controls take precedence over exit checks.
+The border service should communicate any measures for Minimum Border Control enacted to the border crossing point of the neighbouring state.

 ## Section 4: Immigration and Border Service (IBIS)